JamesB0010/KnightlyKnockout/README.md

 ## NamingConventions
 <h3>File naming</h3>

-HTML, CSS and Javascript files all follow the convention of being all lowercase and seperating words with a hyphen except for the Game.js file
+HTML, CSS and Javascript files all follow the convention of being all lowercase and seperating words with a hyphen

 <h3>Code naming</h3>